How does the DML differ from a PhD?

 May I transfer credits from other institutions?

 DML candidates may apply up to three units (courses) of transfer credit in their principal DML language to their Middlebury degrees.
 No transfer credit is accepted in the secondary language.
 Candidates wishing to transfer credit should request Transfer of Credit Forms from their School Coordinators.
-If courses are approved for transfer, the candidate will receive written approval in advance from the Language Schools Associate Registrar for each course they intend to transfer.
+If courses are approved for transfer, the candidate will receive written approval in advance from the Language Schools Registrar for each course they intend to transfer.

 May I direct-enroll in one of Middlebury’s partner institutions abroad and transfer in these courses?